krakeusz/coffee-roulette/README.md

 from Slack, and choose a channel where bot will communicate its messages.
 If it's a new channel, you need to create it on Slack.
 You can reuse one of your old channels, if you want to.

 Now you only need to add the bot to your channel on Slack - it needs Slack permission.
 Go to Slack workspace, under "Apps" select your bot, "Details", "More", "Add this app to a channel...".
+Alternatively, if that method doesn't work, try going to the Slack, enter your channel, and click the "Add Bot" option.

 6. (suggested) Connect your admin coffee-roulette account with Slack account.
 This will let you receive Slack IMs in case of errors, and test if Slack integration works.